Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 1. After agreeing to the License, Acceptable Use Policy, and Meta's privacy policy, proceed to download the LLaMA2 weights from [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
 2. Utilize the following scripts to obtain finetuned weights by applying our delta.
 Make sure to download the delta weights from the [model release page](https://huggingface.co/Alpha-VLLM/LLaMA2-Accessory).

+For those who wish to download smaller models like peft, we have retained the delta weights.
+Simply add the `--down_diff` argument during download to facilitate the process.
    ```bash
    # For Download
    python tools/download.py  --model_name check/in/release/page --input_type sg/or/mm --output_path path/to/save --model_size 7B/13B/70B --down_config --down_diff